 A job in this field could require you to maintain and upgrade computer hardware and networks, oversee IT security and safety, anticipate future hardware and software needs, supervise IT staff, advocate for new technology, budget, or manage projects.
 Professionals can start as lower-level managers and advance to high-level positions, such as IT Director or IT Security Manager.

 A degree program aims to equip students with knowledge and skills to help direct businesses in meeting new challenges.
 Students build capabilities to advise on a company's future technology use, oversee the integration of staff with IT, and ensure work processes are cutting-edge and efficient.

-You can study for a masters in IT management online as a full-time working professional.
+You can study for an IT management masters online as a full-time working professional.
 An accelerated online program allows you to earn a master's degree over 2 years of steady, part-time study.
 Online courses also give you the flexibility to choose electives that meet your learning goals.